 Every year, the holiday season causes a huge spike in online shopping and package deliveries.
 Since the majority of shoppers prefer to order gifts online rather than buying in stores, is your building prepared to manage holiday deliveries?
 Read on to see what you can do to prep your building for the rush of package deliveries on Black Friday and beyond.

 - Online shopping trends that lead to more package deliveries

-- How to manage holiday deliveries with a package room
+- 5 ways to manage holiday deliveries with a package room